-(1) If the student has passed their Master's examination, they will, within four weeks, be awarded their final grade following § 1 paragraph 1 with an English official document.
-A second official document will be signed by the Dean of the Philosophical Faculty and the chairman of the Admissions and Examinations Board and the official seal of the Philosophical Faculty.
-The date is that of the last examination.

-(2) The academic degree may only be used after the student has received the official documents.

-(3) At the same time the student receives the official document, the student will receive an English certificate that states the subject and the grade of the Master's thesis, as well as the final grade (with decimal points) of the Master module.
+- (1) If the student has passed their Master's examination, they will, within four weeks, be awarded their final grade following § 1 paragraph 1 with an English official document.
+This will be signed by the Dean of the Philosophical Faculty and the chairman of the Admissions and Examinations Board and the official seal of the Philosophical Faculty.
+The date is that of the last examination. - (2) The academic degree may only be used after the student has received the official document. - (3) At the same time the student receives the official document, the student will receive an English certificate that states the subject and the grade of the Master's thesis, as well as the final grade (with decimal points) of the Master module.
 The certificate has the same date as the official document and is signed by the chairman of the Admissions and Examinations Board and has the seal of the Philosophical Faculty.

-(4) The examinations office also provides an English transcript of records that states all modules and their grades and ECTS points.
+The certificate as well as the official document can be translated into German on request. - (4) The examinations office also provides an English transcript of records that states all modules and their grades and ECTS points.
 The transcript also has an ECTS grading table with the Master's examinations.
-This table shows the grades with their numeric and percentage distribution following § 15 paragraph 2 clause 1.
-This transcript can be translated into German on request.
-The transcript of records will be signed by the head of the examination office and have the seal of the philosophical faculty.

-(5) The examination office also provides an English Diploma Supplement.
+This table shows the grades with their numeric and percentage distribution following § 15 paragraph 2 clause 1. - (5) The examination office also provides an English Diploma Supplement.
 This states information about the student, the type and level of the degree, the status of the Albert-Ludwigs University, as well as detailed information on the postgraduate course Master of Science Global Urban Health.
 The Diploma Supplement references the original documents.
 In the final section is gives general information on the German university system.
-Paragraph 4 clause 3 applies accordingly.